Bitcoin For Beginners: A Guide To Understanding Bitcoin | SOMA.finance

 If information is added correctly and honestly to a blockchain, something that the other computers can verify, then the party that added the information is rewarded with something called a token.
 Crypto tokens are a piece of computer code created each time information is added to a blockchain.

-As mentioned before, the computers that add information to a blockchain are chosen at random, and this is done by solving complex mathematical problems.
+As mentioned before, the computers operating the Bitcoin network that add information to a blockchain are chosen at random, and this is done by solving complex mathematical problems.
 The problems are so complex that it takes a huge amount of computing energy to find a solution, and energy costs money, so the person who owns that computer has to pay a hefty energy bill to participate in the network.

 Now, the whole purpose of a blockchain like Bitcoin is to keep track of who owns tokens, and it does such a good job of keeping track of ownership that the network allows people to securely send tokens to each other.
-Basically, the entire system is set up to create, distribute, and account for little pieces of code.
+Basically, the entire Bitcoin network is set up to create, distribute, and account for little pieces of code.